 - If you plan to play any shows in addition to official SXSW Showcases—even if you will not be paid!—obtain a work visa (O or P).

 The consular officer may (at your request) be able to note on your visa that you are showcasing at SXSW, which might reduce issues at the U.S. port of entry.
 Please check the International Travel Tips FAQ section for ways to minimize entry issues.
-Remember, that consular officers have complete authority to grant or deny visas, and that CBP officers have that same authority to grant or deny entry into the U.S.
+Remember, consular officers have complete authority to grant or deny visas, and CBP officers have that same authority to grant or deny entry into the U.S.

 ESTA Revocations and the Unpredictability of VWP